ppone/docs/dev/getting-started.md

 The first step is to determine how you want to connect to the API.
 We offer client libraries in several languages, including <a href="https://github.com/Invoiced/invoiced-ruby">Ruby</a>, <a href="https://github.com/Invoiced/invoiced-php">PHP</a>, <a href="https://github.com/Invoiced/invoiced-python">Python</a>, <a href="https://github.com/Invoiced/invoiced-java">Java</a>, <a href="https://github.com/Invoiced/invoiced-csharp">.NET</a>, and <a href="https://github.com/Invoiced/invoiced-go">Go</a>.
 If we don't have a client library for your language then you can perform the HTTP requests to Invoiced directly in the language of your choice.

 Once you have your client library ready to go the next step is to get an API key.
 The API uses [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) to authenticate requests.
 All API requests require a valid API key.
-You can grab an API key by signing in to the dashboard, and then going to **Settings** > **Developers** > **API Keys**.
+You can grab an API key by signing in to the dashboard, and then going to **Settings** &rarr; **Developers** &rarr; **API Keys**.
 Please remember to keep this API key safe.
 In the wrong hands it could give unwanted access to your Invoiced account.

 Next, we are going to walk through a common invoicing workflow.